JonathanMitchell1234/Reddit_Comment_Bot/README.md

 This is a simple Python script that monitors a chosen subreddit and replies to any comments containing specific keywords with a randomly chosen reply from a list of possible replies.

+**PLEASE NOTE: REDDIT MADE CHANGES TO THEIR API POLICY IN JULY OF 2023, BE SURE TO READ THE UPDATED CONDITIONS TO USE THEIR API BEFORE ATTEMPTING TO USE THIS BOT.**

 # Getting Started
 Clone this repository to your local machine.